UPDATE: An Introduction to the Legal System and Legal Research in Chad

 The Chadian Legal Database (Banque tchadienne des données juridiques), hosted by the Center for Development Study and Training (Centre d'étude et de formation pour le développement - CEFOD) manages Legitchad, which is an online compendium of Chadian legal documents, including laws, codes, decrees, and the Chadian Law Review (Revue juridique tchadienne) which is available online.

-Acts of Parliament, Decrees, and other official sources of law and documents are published in the Official Gazette of the Republic of Chad (Journal officiel de la République du Tchad), edited by the National Printing House of Chad (Imprimerie nationale du Tchad).
+Acts of Parliament, Decrees, and other official sources of law and documents are published in the Official Gazette of the Republic of Chad (Journal officiel de la République du Tchad), edited by the National Printing House of Chad (Imprimerie nationale du Tchad) on behalf of the General Secretariat of the Government.

 Most legal information about Chad (including the Constitution, Codes, Acts of Parliament, Ordinances, Decrees, jurisprudence, Official Gazette, law review, etc.) can be found on the Web page of Legitchad managed by the Chadian Legal Database (Banque tchadienne des données juridiques) located within the Center for Development Study and Training (Centre d'étude et de formation pour le développement - CEFOD).
 Some of these resources are accessible on the Website of the CEFOD.